Cyborg-Network/Grants-Program/applications/Cyborg_Network.md

 ## Future Plans

 - **Short term plans:** We intend to use the grant to develop the core functionality of Cyborg Network and to establish ourselves as a Polkadot and Kusama parachain.
-We will also use the grant to develop our website and to promote our project in the Polkadot ecosystem.
+We will also use the grant to develop our dApp platform and to promote our project in the Polkadot ecosystem.
 - **Long term plans:** We intend to build Cyborg Network into a comprehensive decentralized edge computing network, thereby unlocking novel markets, especially in real-time data management for edgeAI and edge IoT devices.
 We also plan to support additional features like edge server monetization, server hardware management and upgrades over time.

 ## Additional Information :heavy_plus_sign:

-We are applying for this grant based on the recommendation from the square one team at Parity as a part of our application to the Substrate Builder's program.
+We are applying for this grant based on the recommendation from the Square One team at Parity as a part of our application to the Substrate Builders Program (SBP).

-Kresna(CTO) has also contributed to the [Chocolate Network](https://choc.network/) as a substrate developer for their SBP milestone 1 delivery which has been completed successfully.
+Kresna (CTO) has also contributed to the **InvArch's Web3 Foundation Grant** [Milestone 1](https://github.com/w3f/Grant-Milestone-Delivery/blob/7932b07cc38150701ba8ed034723193f66002975/deliveries/InvArch_M1.md) that has been completed successfully.
+He also contributed to the  [Chocolate Network](https://substrate.io/ecosystem/projects/chocolate/) as a Substrate developer for their Substrate Builder Program (SBP) Milestone 1 delivery which has been completed successfully.